jasdumas/odsc17-notes/README.md

 - **Benefits of using cloud**: meet increasing storage demands, faster time-to-market, cost savings, improved disaster recovery plans.

 - **Migrating to cloud using containers**: development and environment tools :arrow_forward: building and maintaining images :arrow_forward: installation of system libraries in the containers :arrow_forward: container orchestration (devOps role) :arrow_forward: deployment.

-- _Precision agriculture: Predicting outcomes for farmers using machine learning to help feed the world (11:45 AM in Room 301)_

 ### An introduction to emoji data science (12:30 PM in Room 310) | [Prismoji](https://prismoji.com/)